AdrianDiLena/RIPARIA/readme.txt

 Future Plans:
 - Adding stepper motor actuated valves to the plumbing
+- Adding a Normally Closed solenoid valve to cut flow in case of a power out.
 - flow-rate sensor
 - ph sensor
 - Adding a WS2812b strips to the canopy for mood light and